Rhino Senator Demanding Military Action In Ukraine Has Closer Financial Ties To Burisma Than Hunter Biden

 Sen. Mitt Romney: “There’s no question that the appearance of looking into Burisma & Hunter Biden appears political… We also have a lot of work to do on matters that are not related to Burisma.
 We probably ought to focus on those things.” pic.twitter.com/2le3uUd8Yu

 — The Hill (@thehill) March 5, 2020

-What Romney failed to mention is that he has ties to Burisma himself while Hunter Biden was on the board.
+What Romney failed to mention is that he had personal ties to Burisma while Hunter Biden was on the board.

 Way back in 2011 a top adviser to Mitt Romney, Joseph Cofer Black, joined Burisma’s board of directors while Hunter Biden was serving on Burisma’s board.